Tom Finnin

-Thomas "Tom" R. Finnin (1927-2003) was a defensive tackle in the National Football League.
+Thomas "Tom" R. Finnin (1927–2003) was a defensive tackle in the National Football League (NFL).

 Biography

-Finnin was born on September 28, 1927 in Chicago, Illinois.
+Finnin was born on September 28, 1927, in Chicago, Illinois.

 Career

-Finnin was drafted in the 24th round of the 1950 NFL Draft by the New York Giants and would later play four seasons with the Baltimore Colts before splitting his final season with the Chicago Cardinals and Green Bay Packers.
+Finnin was drafted in the 24th round of the 1950 NFL draft by the New York Giants and would later play four seasons with the Baltimore Colts before splitting his final season with the Chicago Cardinals and Green Bay Packers.
 He played at the collegiate level at the University of Detroit Mercy.